sajjadmilani/Quiz-Land/README.md

 **Organizer:** The  individual who runs or creates the quiz.

-1-Organizers can choose a title for their quiz and then  selecting the category they favor
+1. Organizers can choose a title for their quiz and then  selecting the category they favor

 ![create-quiz](https://user-images.githubusercontent.com/92240385/175208177-e4c975c7-47d3-4504-9836-9c1493b7593f.jpg)